-public static void spin(javax.realtime.HighResolutionTime<?> time) throws InterruptedException, ClassCastException, IllegalArgumentException time an absolute or relative time at which to stop spinning.
+'''

+Signature

+public static void

+spin(javax.realtime.HighResolutionTime<?> time)

+throws InterruptedException,

+ClassCastException,

+IllegalArgumentException

+'''

-Similar to $sleep(HighResolutionTime)^{63}$ except it performs a busy wait by polling on the Chronograph64 associated with time until time has been reached.
+Similar to sleep(HighResolutionTime)63 except it performs a busy wait by polling on the Chronograph64 associated with time until time has been reached.
 Note that interaction with other tasks, scheduling considerations, and other effects may reduce the frequency of polling for long delays, so an application cannot assume that the associated Chronograph will be polled as quickly as possible.